kubemacs/kubemacs/Readme.md

 ```

 ## ensure when you login, emacs can find .iimacs.d and tooling<a id="sec-2-3"></a>

+This is done for all users, but has no impact unless ~/.iimacs.d exists

 ```shell
 cat <<EOF | sudo tee /etc/profile.d/99-iimacs.sh